-Since 2014, the Fund has spent over 1.6 million dollars helping over 12,800 cats and dogs in Massachusetts.
-The Fund receives over 100 requests for help each week.
-We distribute vouchers weekly based on revenue and surgery capacity. ( Due to Covid-19 spread reduction efforts, we are temporarily only issuing vouchers for cats/dogs in municipal shelters, for emergency cases. and very limited waitlisted vouchers) If you have an emergency situation, please contact Sheri at 617-626-1740.
-For general voucher inquiries please contact Cary at 617-626-1790.
+Since 2014, the Fund has spent over 1.8 million dollars helping over 13,500 cats and dogs in Massachusetts.
+The Fund receives over 50 requests for help each week.
+We distribute vouchers weekly based on revenue and surgery capacity.
+Animals in municipal shelters and in emergency situations get priority assistance, all other requests are added to a statewide wait-list.
+Approximate wait time for new requests in most areas is about 4 months.
+If you have an emergency situation, please contact Sheri at 617-626-1740.
+For general voucher inquiries please contact Kyle at 617-626-1790.

 To find out if an animal qualifies for a voucher, please see our Animal Eligibility Chart.